nandhu-44/like-tester/README.md

-# Getting Started with Create React App
+# Like Tester

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Like Tester is a web application built with React using Create React App.
+It allows users to test their liking capabilities by providing a simple interface to like or dislike various items.

 ## Available Scripts